pairshaped/curlingio-docs/docs/club-management/orders.md

 ## Walkthrough Video

-The following video will take you, the curling club manager, through the basics of handling orders in Curling I/O.
+The following video will take you, the curling club manager, through the basics of handling orders in Curling IO.
-If you're new to Curling I/O, it's worthwhile to watch this before wading through the rest of our documentation.
+If you're new to Curling IO, it's worthwhile to watch this before wading through the rest of our documentation.

 <div className="text--center videoWrapper">
   <iframe width="100%" src="https://www.youtube.com/embed/VEkkiOkTOGE" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>